mosaicml/composer/docs/source/trainer/evaluation.rst

             result = ... # evaluate the code
             expected_result = ... # evaluate the output
         ... # error management code

         response = ... if expected_result == result else ... # parse the output to create the response

         return response

-After creating this Lambda function, an API gateway must be created that takes the
+After creating this Lambda function, an API gateway must be created and deployed that sends POST requests to the Lambda function.
+The API url must then be saved in the ``CODE_EVAL_URL`` environment variable and the API key saved to ``CODE_EVAL_APIKEY``.